simondlevy/AirSimTensorFlow/README.md

 * [Recommended hardware](https://wiki.unrealengine.com/Recommended_Hardware) for running UnrealEngine4, required
 for AirSim.
-Although it is possible build AirSim on OS X and Linux, we found it easiest to use the pre-compiled binaries in the [Neighborhood](https://github.com/Microsoft/AirSim/releases/download/v1.1.7/Neighbourhood.zip) example.
+Although it is possible build AirSim on OS X and Linux, we found it easiest to use the pre-compiled Windows binaries in the [Neighborhood](https://github.com/Microsoft/AirSim/releases/download/v1.1.7/Neighbourhood.zip) example.